 The thing you always read about practicing is "It's better to practice 20 minutes a day instead of 4 hours once a week".
 What can I say?
 This is not only true for fingerstyle guitar.

-The important point here is: Playing your repertoire is not practice.
-You won't make any progress if you only play the pieces you already master.
+The important point here is: Playing your repertoire is not practicing.
+You won't make any progress if you only play the pieces you already know.
 To make progress, you need to learn new pieces and techniques in small steps over time.
 Learning to play the guitar is a long-term thing.
 In the end the small steps add up and lead to mastery of the pieces and techniques you practice.

 The most important rule when learning a new piece is to start as slow as possible.
 You can play any piece on this planet without prior practice if you just play slow enough.